API Reference

 /**

-* If this message is noticed, the App has to be terminated.
+* When this message is detected, the app must be forcibly terminated.

-* It is recommended to terminate the App after notification through the message pop-up.
+* It is recommended to notify through a message and then terminate the app.

 */